flecke-m/open3e-docker-1/README.md

 For initially creating the devices.json and the Open3Edatapoints you run the open3depict image:

-`sudo docker run -d --name open3edepict --network host -e CLI_ARGS="-c can0" -v ./data:/open3e myimages/open3e-depic`
+`sudo docker run -d --name open3edepict --network host -e CLI_ARGS="-c can0" -v ./data:/open3e fleckem/open3e-depict`

 - Network Host is needed, so the container can interact with the CAN-Interface
 - CLI_ARGS is used to handover the open3e_depictSystem CLI_ARGS (e.g. naming of the CAN-Interface)
 - mapping a local volume on the host (e.g. ./data) to have the devices.json and the Open3Edatapoints persistantly stored
-- the image name need to be adjusted, depended how it was named after the build
+- the image name need to be adjusted if it is your own build

 After the container has run you need to remove the exited container with `sudo docker rm CONTAINER__ID`